 Bringing Together Suppliers and Users of Sustainable Technologies in Africa

 The RWTH scientists have also helped organize a technology fair in Kampala, Uganda.
-Technology providers, companies, potential users, government institutions, and investors were all able to meet and network there.
+Technology providers, companies, potential users, government institutions, and investors were all able to meet and network.
 The focus of the fair was on innovative technologies that would help improve resource efficiency and post-harvest loss management.
 The Sustain Cleaner Africa app, developed as part of the project, was also presented in Kampala.
 The main goal of this app is to help industry actors gain access to technologies, markets, funding, and public incentives.
 This action hub is a platform where all stakeholders can contribute their knowledge to help promote sustainable development by disseminating clean production and post-harvest technologies.
-The offer is addressed not only to farmers but also to inventors, suppliers, non-governmental organizations (NGOs), governments, youth organizations, or educational and R&D institutions from the region who want to present their innovative technologies and ideas.
+The offer is addressed not only to farmers but also to inventors, suppliers, non-governmental organizations (NGOs), governments, youth organizations, or academic and R&D institutions from the region willing to present their innovative technologies and ideas.

 Other project activities included visits to Aachen by researchers from MU and UCPC.
 INaB trained them to use LCA software, and RWTH Innovation provided workshops on technology transfer.